 During vet school, Amanda spent her time working with local donkeys and exploring the beautiful island of St. Kitts with her classmates.
 Amanda is also in the process of earning her Equine Acupuncture Certification through the Chi Institute.
 She spent her clinical year at Oregon State University, where she further developed an interest in large animal surgery.
 Whenever she has free time, Amanda enjoys hiking with her two rescue mutts, Harley and Molly.
 She also enjoys restoring and taking road trips with her antique tincan camper trailer.

-Katie Newman, DVM (Intern)
+Sarah Birdsong, DVM (Intern)